-Welcome to The Lost Songs Project, where we remember, replay, and go really deep on forgotten top 10 hits.
+Welcome to The Lost Songs Project, where we remember, replay, and go really deep on forgotten hit songs.

 The Lost Songs Project is run by Mark Blankenship.
 That’s me!
 (And here’s my website!)